How to apply

-4) Passport size color picture taken no earlier than 6 month before the date of application.
-The photos must be clear, forward facing and taken against a plain white or light-colored background.
+4) Passport size color picture was taken no earlier than 6 months before the date of application.
+The photos must be clear, forward-facing and taken against a plain white or light-colored background.

 5) Payment.
 The consulate accepts money orders or cashier’s checks only payable to Russian Consulate in New York.
 We do not accept cash, credit or debit cards, personal or company checks.